richard-jones/app-template/INSTALL.md

 get all the submodules

     cd myapp
-    git submodule init
-    git submodule update
+    git submodule update --init --recursive

-This will initialise and clone the esprit and magnificent octopus libraries
+This will initialise and clone the esprit and magnificent octopus libraries, and their submodules in turn.

-Then get the submodules for Magnificent Octopus

-    cd myapp/magnificent-octopus
-    git submodule init
-    git submodule update

 Create your virtualenv and activate it